Southwestern Native American jewelry is a term for any Native jewelry from the American Southwest, a specific region covering the following states:

 - Utah

-Southwestern jewelry can be further categorized by Native American tribes; the most popular Native American jewelry comes from the following tribes:
+Southwestern jewelry can be classified based on Native American tribes, with the most well-known jewelry originating from the following tribes:

 - Hopi